johnwarden/jonathanwarden.com/content/language-design/pass-through-lists.md

 But this can be solved with an **implicit deconstruction** rule: if a list returned by a function is not explicitly deconstructed with a deconstructing assignment, then it is *implicitly deconstructed*, with all but the first value being ignored.

-So `inverse` we can now call `inverse` as if it returned a single value, and not a list:
+So we can now call `inverse` as if it returned a single value, and not a list:

 {{< highlight java "linenos=false" >}}